CloudKeeper/2021-FF8-Attempt/README.md

+# 17/07/2021
+Continued work on the Magic Handler by adding some basic methods.

+# 17/07/2021
+Began work on the Magic Handler.
+I like keeping the features largely compartmentalised in it's own files, so that's what I'm doing.

+I've made the skeleton set up:
+-I have a basic magic list.
+I will need to fill this in with each entry having a dictionary with more details.
+I should also consider replacing it with a database.
+-I've created the Character Mixin which sets up the Handler and dictionary.
+-I've set up the Handler.
+Will need to fill in the methodds as required.

 # 16/07/2021
 Picking up the delayed exit contrib.
 I want to add custom messages sitting on the exit object.
 First I'll need to look at the default message system, then